 This is Jax.
 Senior project manager.
 Responsible for making sure appropriate breaks are had.
-Also, insists on making sure I leave my work area at 6pm daily.
-(I'm not kidding.)
-His favorite treats are white rice balls and cucumbers.
+Also, insists on making sure I leave my work area at 6pm.
+He accepts white rice balls and cucumbers as payment.

 I am a pretty ordinary artist.
 I spend most of my time in this area, working on my own projects, learning new skills, and taking a job or two every now and then.
 I have a very small group of friends and keep mostly to plain hobbies of reading (a lot) and games when I can pull myself away from art.
 I'm currently trying to write my own worlds, attempting comics for the time being, though I'd like to attempt short stories and maybe a novel one day.

 My main goals for 2018 and beyond are to attend conventions, events, and sell my work.
 Honestly, I've never put in the effort to promote myself.
 I suppose it's just the miserly aspect I sometimes have that pops up every now and then.
 With creative types, some of us deal with those sort of struggles, and in my own way, helps me embrace how I create and when to use that to my advantage.

 Digital Art - Intuos Pro Medium - Smooth surface

 Use: Digital sketches, thumbnails, color optimization | web editing, documents

 Use: High rendering passes, large file sizes, streaming, gaming

 Corel Painter 2016 - 90% of all digital painting work

 Adobe Photoshop CC 2018 - 10 % of all digital painting work.
 Mostly used for print color correction, etc.